Juniper/junos-terraform/README.md

 ### 5. Builds the Provider Resources

+* Creates updated xpath input file (if needed)
+  * If there are any found issues during the building of the provider resources, a new file called `updated_xpath_inputs.xml` will be created with a trimmed version of the provided xpath inputs file.
+This file can be used to replace the data in the `xpath_inputs.xml`.
 * We need JTAF to create some `.go` code from the YANG models and XML data we provided which is written to the `/terraform_provider` directory.

 ### 6. Build the Provider